BanterBoy/scripts-blog/_posts/tools/Cleanup_MSPKI_Cert_v1.2.md

 [4]: https://github.com/googlearchive/code-prettify

-*[Back to Top]: Click to go back to the top of the page *[        Download]: Click this button to Download the script.
+*[Back to Top]: Click to go back to the top of the page *[        Download]: Click this button to Download the file.
 *[Back to Tools]: Click here to go back to the Tools Index *[Table of contents generated with markdown-toc]: Click here to create your own.